T3X3K/moodleScraper/README.md

 When on the main course page, the program will download everything as pdf.
 Of course, in the future the program needs to assign the right extension to each file.

-### Subfolders
-Maybe it would be nice if the scraper didn't just download all the files together.
-Rather, it may be cool if it created subfolders.
-Have to think about it.

 ### Password Problems
 After a while, your password may expire.
 This program does not yet know when this happens.
 It would be important in future updates to understand when this occurs, and possibily to allow you to update it from